-The Directors believe that the whole of the Group's activities constitute one single segment.
+The Directors believe that the whole of the company's activities constitute one single segment.
 Operating segments are reported in the manner consistent with internal reporting to the Chief Operating Decision Maker, which has been identified as the Executive Committee who report to the Board of Directors.

-The Group's operations occur in the United Kingdom and is the country in which it generates all of its revenue.
+The company's country of domicile is the United Kingdom and is the country in which it generates all of its revenue.
 The company's assets are all located within the United Kingdom.
+As such, all risks and opportunities in relation to climate change have been considered at a UK level.